Leading rides

 Decide whether to continue with the ride.
 People may appreciate the chance to sit down quietly and discuss what has happened.
 They may also feel able to carry on with the ride as planned.

-11. To encourage participation in future rides, publish a ride report and or photo’s / videos on social media and the club’s website either yourself or ask if another rider present would like to do so.
+13. To encourage participation in future rides, you may wish to publish a ride report and or photo’s / videos on social media and the club’s website either yourself or ask if another rider present would like to do so.
+Always check that everyone is happy to be included in photos.

-12. For further advice just contact one of our regular ride leaders and for more extensive advice see the CUK handbook appended.
-As a leader of a club ride you are covered by the clubs liability insurance a summary of which is appended.
+14. For further advice just contact one of our regular ride leaders and for more extensive advice see the CUK handbook appended.
+As a leader of a club ride you are covered by the club’s liability insurance a summary of which is appended.

 Appendix.